Renovations and Closings

 The result of a visionary, decade-long undertaking, the Reimagined Parkway Central Library is now open to the public.
-This bold initiative has repurposed 41,000 square feet of previously closed book stacks for public and staff usage, resulting in three vibrant new spaces: The Robert and Eileen Kennedy Heim Center for Cultural and Civic Engagement, the Business Resource and Innovation Center (BRIC), the Marie and Joseph Field Teen Center.
+This bold initiative has repurposed 41,000 square feet of previously closed book stacks for public and staff usage, resulting in three vibrant new spaces: The Robert and Eileen Kennedy Heim Center for Cultural and Civic Engagement, the Business Resource and Innovation Center (BRIC), and the Marie and Joseph Field Teen Center.
 Linking these to the historic building is the William B. Dietrich Grand Staircase, created with 14,000 square feet of marble salvaged during the renovation.
 Designed by acclaimed firm Safdie Architects and the largest renovation of Parkway Central since it was completed in 1927, this project has doubled the amount of publically accessible space in the building and set a new standard for what a 21st-century library can be.
 The Reimagined Parkway Central Library was made possible in large part by the William Penn Foundation's historic $25 million grant to the Building Inspiration initiative, as well as by the generosity of a number of private individuals, institutional funders, the City of Philadelphia, and the Commonwealth of Pennsylvania's Redevelopment Assistance Capital Program.

 Four new 21st Century Libraries have reopened their doors, after receiving extensive modernization and expansion.
 These pilot libraries—Lillian Marrero, Logan, Lovett Memorial, and Tacony neighborhood libraries, as well as the South Philadelphia Library, which reopened in 2016—have been reimagined and reshaped to meet the changing needs of today's library customers.
 All have been fitted with warm, state-of-the-art spaces, including a vibrant Children's Library, a dedicated Teen Zone, and a customized Pre-K Zone, as well as a welcoming living room space.
 These transformed libraries are all ADA compliant and universally accessible.